Temperature Gauge / Scan Gauge

 Don’t Let Overheating Catch You Out!

-A transmission specific temperature gauge is the best way to monitor the running temp of your automatic transmission.
-You can rely on the easy to spot, highly accurate readouts rather than wait for a small red light to come on once the transmission fluid has already been overheated.
+A transmission specific temperature gauge is the best way to monitor the running temperature of your automatic transmission.
+You can rely on the easy to spot, highly accurate readouts rather than the warning light on your dash coming on once the transmission fluid has already overheated.

 This simple device alone can save your transmission from costly overheating damage